HIM 100 Introduction to the Health Information Management Field (3)

 This course is intended to expose hospital managers to the areas where computers can assist in the direct care of the patient and the management of hospitals.
 Emphasis will be placed on how to evaluate computers and information systems for hospitals, the unique problems involved in implementing computerized systems in the health care environment, and strategies for minimizing problems.
 Prerequisite: HIM 220.

 HIM 440 Electronic Health Records (3)

 Addresses the definition, benefits, standards, functionality and confidentiality/security measures for the electronic health record.
 Case studies will be used to show how two health care organizations have developed their systems.
-Prerequisite: HIM 100 or permission of instructor.
+Prerequisites: HIM 220, HIM 305, HIM 306.

 HIM 490 Selected Topics in Health Information Management (Variable 1-4)

 Courses offered as Selected Topics in Health Information Management supplement regularly offered courses.
 Such courses enhance the student’s general knowledge of Health Information Management topics.

 Extensive study and research on a particular topic of student interest under the supervision of a faculty member.
 The student is required to submit a written proposal which includes a description of the project, its duration, education goals, method of evaluation, and number of credits to be earned.
 Prerequisites: Matriculated students only, permission of instructor and dean of subject area.

 HIM 493 Senior Seminar (2)